anil-650/Clg_labs/3_sem_lab/ans.md

 feet:40   inches:4
 ```

-## 8. Modify the distance" class by creating constructor for assigning values. (feetandinches) to the distance object.
+## 8. Modify the distance" class by creating constructor for assigning values. (feet and inches) to the distance object.
 Create another object and assign second object as reference variable to another object reference variable.
 Further create a third object which is a clone of the first object.
 ```java

 class Dist {